 This website is dedicated to the BR built class 90s, which were manufactured and assembled in Crewe Works by BREL from 1985 until completion in 1990 under contract to GEC.
 The original fleet size consisted of 50 locos as new and these were numbered 90001-

-The class 90 locomotives celebrated their 28th birthday on July 12th 2016.
+The class 90 locomotive celebrated their 34th year of operations on July 12th 2022.
 The first 90 to work a passenger service was 90003 having been attached to the 13:46 Blackpool North to London Euston service at Preston on July 12th 1988 owing to a failed class 86 the previous day (90003 was used as a driver training loco in the Preston area at the time).
 It could however be argued that 90005 was in fact the first 90 to work a service train after it performed a VIP service to Northampton in March 1988 in readiness for naming -

 One of the most bizarre situations to arise with the class 90 fleet in the beginning was the deployment of 90008 to Hamburg fresh out of Crewe Works as part of the 'Hamburg International Transport Traffic Exhibition' in May 1988.
 The 90 went in a convoy of other locomotives and wagons including 91003 and 89001.
 It is unknown if the class 90 (90008) worked under its own power for any part of the trip to/from Hamburg (pictures show a raised pantograph at the Hamburg depot).
 If you like more information on this event, then go to http://www.traintesting.com/IVA_88.htm